Tutorial: Configure Miro for automatic user provisioning

 When you are ready to provision, click Save.

 This operation starts the initial synchronization of all users and/or groups defined in Scope in the Settings section.
-The initial sync takes longer to perform than subsequent syncs, which occur approximately every 40 minutes as long as the Azure AD provisioning service is running.
-You can use the Synchronization Details section to monitor progress and follow links to provisioning activity report, which describes all actions performed by the Azure AD provisioning service on Miro.
+The initial sync takes longer to perform than subsequent syncs, which occur approximately every 40 minutes as long as the Microsoft Entra provisioning service is running.
+You can use the Synchronization Details section to monitor progress and follow links to provisioning activity report, which describes all actions performed by the Microsoft Entra provisioning service on Miro.

 - Miro's SCIM endpoint does not allow Create and Delete operations on groups.
 It only supports group Update operation.

 If experiencing errors with group creation, then it is required to disable it by unchecking Create and Delete under Target Object Actions as Miro SCIM API does not support creating and deleting groups.

 - Managing user account provisioning for Enterprise Apps